Mahler 9

 We have only 30 places available for this Event.

-Once we have 19 people interested in coming with us, we shall ask for payment.
+Once we have 30 people keen to come with us, we shall arrange a suitable date for everyone.

 If you are interested in being one of the 30 people to join us in Paris,